Smooth profinite groups, I: geometrizing Kummer theory: -equivariant constructions.

 \subsection{$G$-linearized modules over $G$-schemes.}

-In this work, all schemes are assumed to be quasi-compact.
-By a sheaf over a scheme, we mean a sheaf for the Zariski topology.
-We will restrict to "topologically well-behaved" $G$-actions, in the sense of Definition below.
+In this work, all schemes are assumed to be quasi-compact and quasi-separated.
+Sheaves are with respect to Zariski topology.
+We restrict to `topologically well-behaved' $G$-actions, in the sense of the following Definition.

 \begin{defi} A $G$-scheme (or scheme with a $G$-action) is the data of a scheme $S$, equipped with a naive action of $G$, satisfying the property:

 \emph{(}$\ast$\emph{)} $S$ is covered by affine $G$-invariant open subschemes.